jdw1996/jdw1996.github.io/_src/2019-12-04-mlb-logos-in-the-style-of-the-blue-jays.md

 The Statue of Liberty would be natural, but I didn't like the idea of putting a second, smaller face in this logo, plus it would mean introducing green.
 The pizza is a little goofy, especially for the Yankees, but I went with it.

+By request, I made a variant that replaces the pizza with [the Empire State Building](/img/mlb-blue-jays/nyy-esb.svg).

 <img src="img/mlb-blue-jays/nyy.svg" style="width: 400px; height: 400px" />

 ## Oakland Athletics